Life imprisonment in New Zealand

 Life imprisonment has been the most severe criminal sentence in New Zealand since the death penalty was abolished in 1989, having not been used since 1957.

 Offenders sentenced to life imprisonment must serve a minimum of 10 years imprisonment before they are eligible for parole, although the sentencing judge may set a longer minimum period or decline to set a minimum period at all (meaning the offender will spend the rest of their life in prison).
 Released offenders remain on parole and are subject to electronic tagging for the rest of their life.

 Life imprisonment in New Zealand for crimes other than murder is relatively rare.
 Of 941 life sentences imposed since 1980, only seven have been for crimes other than murder – one for manslaughter in 1996, one for an act of terrorism in 2020, and five for drug offences in 1985, 1996, 2008 (two) and 2009.

-Offences
+Legal framework

+The framework for sentencing in New Zealand is largely governed by statutory law, and is covered by various acts of parliament, including most prominently the Crimes Act 1961 and the Sentencing Act 2002.

-Life imprisonment is the mandatory sentence for treason.
-It is the presumptive sentence for murder, being mandatory unless in the circumstances it would be manifestly unjust.
+Life is the mandatory sentence for treason (except in charges of conspiracy).
+It is the presumptive sentence for murder, being mandatory except in circumstances it would be "manifestly unjust".
 Life imprisonment is an optional sentence for aircraft hijacking, Class A drug dealing, manslaughter and terrorism.

-Life imprisonment for murder
+Murder

 The imposition of life imprisonment for murder is codified in sections 102 to 104 of the Sentencing Act 2002.